 Stanislav Yudin, a crane vessel with 2,500t lifting capacity and fully revolving crane, was used to install the 800t, 42m deep jacket foundations at the offshore substations.

 The installation of turbines started in the fourth quarter of 2011, with offshore cable installation starting in 2012.
-The first turbine was installed in May 2013 and 107 turbines were installed by the end of 2013.
+The first turbine was installed in May 2013 and 107 turbines were installed by the end of the year.

 Grid connection of the Gwynt y Môr offshore plant